Investor group seeks probe into SEC hack, urges data rules delay

 “What the SEC breach now makes very clear is precisely what we were concerned about - that market-sensitive information of that nature can be exploited to the disadvantage of millions and millions of investors,” Stevens said.

-ICI, whose members hold $20 trillion plus in assets, has raised concerns about how the SEC safeguarded industry data it gathers since 2015.
+ICI, whose shareholders have $20 trillion plus in assets, has raised concerns about how the SEC safeguarded industry data it gathers since 2015.

 “I‘m certain there will be a full inquiry by the Government of Accountability Office - and there should be, so we understand exactly what happened here,” Stevens said.

-In a July report, the Government Accountability Office (GAO), a congressional watchdog, criticized the SEC for failing to fully protect its computer networks from cyber attacks and recommended a slew of improvements.
-Some of recommendations it had made in previous reports had still not been implemented, it noted.
+In a July report, the Government Accountability Office, a congressional watchdog, criticised the SEC for failing to fully protect its computer networks from cyber attacks and recommended a slew of improvements.

 Former SEC Chair Mary Jo White, in office when the hack occurred, told Reuters in 2016 that cyber security posed the biggest risk to the U.S. financial system.